fathat/tfs-scm/README.md

 * Creating workspace mappings is not yet implemented -- view only

 ## Release Notes
+### 0.0.7
+* Much better support for multiple workspaces open at once, with multiple mappings per workspace.

 ### 0.0.6
 * For pending changes, implement include-all and exclude-all, along with discard